IP Checker

 #### Ad Blocker

-Detects the presence of an ad blocker (uBlock, AdGuard, etc.) by attempting to load known ad scripts.
-Part of the overall fingerprint profile.
+Detects an ad blocker (uBlock, AdGuard, etc.) by attempting to load known advertising scripts.
+This is part of the overall fingerprint profile.

 #### Dark Mode

-Reads `prefers-color-scheme` - the OS dark or light theme.
-A small but stable fingerprint parameter.
+Reads `prefers-color-scheme` - the dark or light OS theme.
+This is a small but stable fingerprint parameter.

 #### Touch / Pointer

-Checks the browser's `navigator.maxTouchPoints` and pointer type (`mouse`, `touch`, `pen`).
-If the User-Agent says it is a mobile device, but no touchscreen is detected, this is a sign of emulation.
+Checks `navigator.maxTouchPoints` and pointer type (`mouse`, `touch`, `pen`).
+If the User-Agent indicates a mobile device but no touchscreen is detected, this is a sign of emulation.

 ## How to read the result